dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1369: Success should focus on social impact, not just wealth.
+### T1369: Success should be measured by community impact, not just wealth.

 |Support|
 |---|